 They escape from the bad guys lead by Kylo Ren, who on meeting looks like a smaller – but not as small as Stewie from the excellent Star Wars parodies in Family Guy – Darth Vader crossed with a hairdryer and who sounds like Bane from The Dark Knight Rises (2012).
 He tells us who he is – Vader’s grandson – as he talks to the shell of a helmet that was Vader.
 This is reminiscent of of Hamlet.
-And his hair emulates his
+His hair emulates his

 James Spader) as they talk with Snoke (Andy Serkis), the head bad guy who is a large hologram looking a bit like the Emperor.
 Serkis is compelling as the voice of Snoke, proving yet again he should be cast for a one man multi-charactered play on the radio.
 Ren’s parentage is hinted at as Hans Solo’s name is mentioned.

 It’s the Star Wars favourite smuggler, my personal Star Wars favourite, Hans Solo (yay), still is Harrison Ford (Double Yay) and… he’s got his wingman, Chewie with him (Triple yay then sob with major nostalgia.. but strangely no fear even after seeing the prequels).
 They are still very much a double act, looking out for each other with wee in-jokes, banter and chemistry.

 On arriving at Takodana, we end up at a cantina – with what seems as the only nod to the prequels (thank goodness) with lots of CGI dudes – where Finn deserts Rey as he plans to leave for another planet to escape from the pursuing stormtroopers.
 Which Rey takes badly, as they are now firm friends with an inkling of attraction.

 Dark Helmet who uses the force to take her back to the Starkiller base.
 From using the Force he can tell he knows she has seen the map.
 Finn returns to Chewie and Han to help rescue Rey.